-In addition to caring for patients in their clinical practices, Mayo Clinic's faculty members are committed to teaching and facilitating the growth of medical knowledge.
-Many of our faculty have published and lectured extensively and are highly regarded in their field.
-You will have direct access to the surgeons at Mayo Clinic in Jacksonville throughout your training.
+In addition to caring for patients in clinical practice, Mayo Clinic's faculty is committed to teaching and facilitating the growth of medical knowledge.
+Many of our faculty members have published and lectured extensively and are highly regarded in their fields.

 You have direct access to these individuals throughout your training in the Minimally Invasive Surgery Fellowship, giving you the opportunity to learn from experienced MIS practitioners.

 Advisers and mentors

 Faculty advisers are available to provide comprehensive educational advice and personal support.
 You meet with your adviser periodically throughout the program to review your progress and career goals, and ensure that your educational needs are being met.
 Also, your adviser may serve as a contact point for introducing you and your family to Jacksonville, Florida, and the Mayo Clinic system.

 Many prominent professors visit Mayo Clinic each year.
 They present their work during lectures and participate in hospital rounds and informal discussions with trainees.
 You are encouraged to take full advantage of these educational opportunities.